 In this document, it is proposed that the quantization matrices are signaled in the Adaptation Parameter Set (APS), with predictions between quantization matrices inside the same NAL unit being allowed.
 To solve the problem that an APS can be larger than the Maximum Transmission Unit (MTU) size, it is proposed that the APS may be fragmented into multiple NAL units, each of which can be independently parsed and applied.

-It was remarked that fragmentation could enjoy support in case we don’t come up with an update mechanism.
-However, as we expect that there will be some form of an update mechanism, it seems possible that the MTU issue raised in the document can be addressed through this mechanism.
+It was agreed to recommend to JCT-VC to include a tool that allows MTU size matching (akin slices) for parameter sets and especially for the APS, if there is an expectation that a parameter set may become larger than commonly used MTU sizes.
+It was not clear to the participants whether we have this problem at this point in time.
+It would be good if this can be clarified by the larger group.